MicrosoftDocs/defender-docs/articles/defender-for-cloud/partner-integrations.md

 Microsoft Defender for Cloud is a Cloud Native Application Protection Platform (CNAPP) that helps customers protect their cloud resources from threats and vulnerabilities.
 Many customers use multiple security solutions to protect their cloud resources.
 Defender for Cloud integrates with partner solutions to enhance your security posture and protect your Azure resources.
 Integration with solutions helps you to both gain and provide insights from each security solution with Defender for Cloud.

-These the types of partner integration in Defender for Cloud:
+The following are the types of partner integration available in Defender for Cloud:

 - [Obtain insights from partner integrations](#obtain-insights-from-partner-integrations)
 - [Provide insights to partner integrations](#provide-insights-to-partner-integrations)